 1. THE GREAT SMOKY MOUNTAIN NATIONAL PARK

 At the boundary of Tennessee and North Carolina, The Great Smoky Mountains National Park gives you ample reasons to visit it.
 Besides admiring its aesthetic view, you can get on board for cycling, fishing, hiking, and camping around this area.
+In the vicinity of The Great Smoky Mountain National Park, nestled amidst the stunning landscapes, you’ll find some exquisite Tennessee all-inclusive resorts offering a perfect blend of nature and luxury.
 If you are looking for a better vantage point, you can book a gondola on the mountain wheel.
 This ride is impossible to miss and adds unparalleled charm to the other bounties of Pigeon Forge, a city in Tennessee.
 If you make it this far, then you can’t miss the city’s homemade fudge, island fountain show, go-karts, titanic museum, and more.
 So you will have to visit this spot yourself to discover its wonders.

 2. BIG SOUTH FORK NATIONAL RIVER

 This beautiful river stretching across a vast area of Cumberland Plateau in Tennessee will leave you thrilled.
 The greenery, mountains, valleys, sandstone bluffs, everything is a work of nature’s art.
 It has a lot to offer by itself, but visitors can still enjoy horse riding, rock climbing, whitewater paddling, and similar other activities.
 Besides, this place is a camper’s playground, so you will love it even more if that is an area of interest.
 You can also take a dip at the Bandy Creek Swimming Pool close by this place.
 Just remember to time the season of your visit, and you will be all set to enjoy its many charms.